markorusic/broker-cloud-cryptocurrency-app/README.md

 $  cd broker-cloud-cryptocurrency-app && npm i && npm start
 ```

-Make sure you have connected phone or emulator
+Make sure you have connected phone or emulator, open new terminal window or tab and run

 ```sh
 $  ./run.sh